Table of Contents

 GrantWatch

-Another database to spend some time on is GrantWatch.
+Another database is GrantWatch.
 Here, you can find grants from federal, state, and local government agencies, as well as foundations and corporations in each state.

 Your State’s Veteran Business Outreach Center

 Most states have web portals with resources for veterans living in that state.
-For example, California has CalVet, which lists resources for veterans and service-disabled vets, which may include self-employment grants for service-disabled veterans.
-You can also find local Veteran Business Outreach Centers (VBOCs) by zipcode here.
+For example, California has CalVet, which lists resources for veterans, including self-employment grants for service-disabled veterans.
+You can also find local VBOCs by zipcode.

 How to Get a Small Business Grant for Veterans

-There are small business grants for veterans in a variety of situations, from disabled vets to those starting a brand new business.
-Requirements will vary, but most require you to be a veteran, reserve, or transitioning active duty member of any branch of the U.S. military.
-Some grants are also open to spouses or children of military members.
+Small business grants are available for veterans in many situations, from disabled vets to those starting a brand-new business.
+While requirements vary, for most, you need to be a veteran, reserve, or a transitioning active duty member of any branch of the U.S. military.
+Some grants are also open to spouses of military members.

 Reviewing Requirements

 To apply, first review the eligibility requirements.
-Pay attention as well to deadlines so you don’t waste time filling out paperwork for a grant that’s already closed its window for applications.
+Pay close attention to deadlines so you don’t waste time filling out paperwork for a grant that’s already closed its window for applications.

 Putting Together Your Proposal

-Gather the required paperwork, which might include a business plan, key financial statements, and mission statement.
-Next, allot plenty of time to write your grant proposal and/or fill out the application.
-You may be asked how your business started or what you plan to do with the funds.
+Gather the required paperwork, which might include a business plan, key financial statements, and a mission statement.
+Next, allot plenty of time to write your grant application or proposal.
+Be prepared to explain how your business started and how you’ll use the funds.
 Answer honestly, but don’t be shy about singing your company’s praise.
-This is your opportunity to display what is unique about your business.
+This is your opportunity to display what’s unique about your business.

 Reviewing and Polishing

 Finally, carefully review your application and make sure you include everything required.
-Proofread your proposal, maybe asking a colleague to provide a second set of eyes.
+Proofread your proposal and consider asking a colleague to provide a second set of eyes.
 You want your application to be as flawless and engaging as possible.

 You may also consider hiring a grant writer.
 This is someone who fills out grant applications for a living.
 They will likely be more familiar with the process and what reviewers are looking for in an application.